How to find the best CIO Solution for my business? Full time, interim or virtual CIO?

 You may feel that a virtual CIO will not deliver the expertise and attention needed to achieve measurable outcomes.
 However, if you don’t have the resources or requirements to justify a full-time hire, then surely this is the only option?

-There is a fourth alternative which bridges the gap while still delivering tangible value on a cost-effective and flexible basis.
+There is a fourth alternative that bridges the gap while still delivering tangible value on a cost-effective and flexible basis.

 QuoStar’s CIO Service has been specifically designed to provide mid-market businesses with the strategic IT leadership necessary to deliver the benefits of a full-time CIO but without the significant costs.